Lucarnosky/javascript-testing-best-practices-italian/readme-it.md

 <br/>

-### :thumbsdown: Esempoo Anti-Pattern: A test case full of errors, luckily all are caught by Linters
+### :thumbsdown: Esempio Anti-Pattern: A test case full of errors, luckily all are caught by Linters

 ```javascript
 describe("Too short description", () => {